Kagu-chan/jpdb.io/README.md

 ### Display deck statistics in one table

 This converts the text containing the information about your progress into a new table.
-It also coverts the table headers into direct links to direct links to the according filters.
+It also converts the table headers into direct links to the according deck filters.
-Additionally it shows you your daily progress of learning new cards according to your JPDB settings.
+Additionally it shows your daily progress of learning new cards according to your JPDB settings.

 _This also works on deck pages itself, but there the information about `new` and `due` cards is not available._